diogotcorreia/mooshak-da-feira/README.md

         'test.py': 'your grader code here', // probably read from a file with 'fs' 'code.py': '%mooshak_da_feira_code%', // %mooshak_da_feira_code% will be replaced with the input from the user },
-      stdin: '', // you can pass %mooshak_da_feira_code% here as well },
+      stdin: '', // you can pass %mooshak_da_feira_code% here as well (although not recommended) },
   ],
   port: 5000,